sorbet/sorbet/README.md

 Careful!
 This will build a version of Sorbet without optimizations and with all ENFORCE checks enabled, so it will take longer to run.
-You might want to see if you can reproduce the issue with an optimized build first.
+You might want to see if you can reproduce and minimize the issue with an optimized build first, and then use `--config=dbg` + LLDB on a minimized example.

 Alternatively, if you want to exactly reproduce what we ship to our users: